 11.2.9 Mechanical Completion has been achieved.

-Together with such certificate, Contractor shall deliver to Owner a written report with respect to the test requirements listed above and the status of the Work in sufficient detail to enable Owner to independently determine whether Substantial Completion has occurred.
+Together with such certificate, Contractor shall deliver to Construction Manager a written report with respect to the test requirements listed above and the status of the Work in sufficient detail to enable Construction Manager to independently determine whether Substantial Completion has occurred.

 11.3 Final Completion.

-The Facility will be deemed to be finally complete (“Final Completion”) upon the receipt and acceptance by Owner of a certificate from an officer of Contractor substantially in the form set forth in Exhibit J-2 (the “Final Completion Certificate”) certifying each of the following to be true and correct:
+The Facility will be deemed to be finally complete (“Final Completion”) upon the receipt and acceptance by Construction Manager of a certificate from an officer of Contractor substantially in the form set forth in Exhibit J-2 (the “Final Completion Certificate”) certifying each of the following to be true and correct:

 11.3.1 Substantial Completion has occurred and all Punchlist Items have been completed;